1996 Portuguese presidential election: Background

+Pre-campaign

+In the follow-up for the presidential election, Lisbon mayor and former PS leader Jorge Sampaio launched his campaign early on, in February 1995, an announcement that surprised and constrained then party leader António Guterres, with President Soares also having reservations about Sampaio, although both would later strongly support him.
+Former president António Ramalho Eanes was rumored to be considering a run, which he ultimately dismissed, while in the PSD, although some considered the possibility of running, such as former prime minister Francisco Pinto Balsemão, being even "sounded out" by the Socialist Party in view of Guterres' initial reluctance to support Sampaio, the candidacy of prime minister Cavaco Silva was always strongly speculated upon, with himself entertaining the idea, and being made official a few days after the 1995 legislative election.

 Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.